Pyridine-N-oxide: Synthesis

+Alternatively, glutaconaldehyde condenses with hydroxylamine to give pyridine N-oxide.

 Reactions

 Pyridine N-oxide is five orders of magnitude less basic than pyridine: the pK_{a} of protonated pyridine-N-oxide is 0.8.
-Protonated derivatives are isolable, e.g., [C_{5}H_{5}NOH]Cl.
+Protonated derivatives are nevertheless isolable, e.g., [C_{5}H_{5}NOH]Cl.
 Further demonstrating its (feeble) basicity, pyridine-N-oxide also serves as a ligand in coordination chemistry.
 A host of transition metal complexes of pyridine-N-oxides are known.

 Some electrophilic substitutions on pyridine rings are usefully effected using pyridine N-oxide followed by deoxygenation.
-Addition of oxygen suppresses further reactions at nitrogen atom and promotes substitution at the 2- and 4-carbons.
-For example, treatment of the pyridine-N-oxide with phosphorus oxychloride gives 4- and 2-chloropyridines.
-The oxygen atom can then be removed, e.g., using zinc dust.
+The oxygen suppresses reaction at nitrogen atom and promotes substitution at the 2- and 4-carbons, particularly the 4 carbon.
+For example, 4-nitropyridine can be prepared from nitrating pyridine-N-oxide and subsequent deoxygenation with PCl_{3}.
+Deoxygenation can also be carried out with POCl_{3} to give 2-chloropyridines.